 These days up to two Newtakes, with a pedigree stallion, take place with maximum of fifteen mares in each, and in the past two years a Newtake has been opened for farmers to put mares in, which they wish to keep empty, away from a stallion thus preventing overbreeding in the present economic climate.
 This has proved extremely popular and had 24 barren mares running in it during 2012.

-The Scheme has been in existence now for 25 years and been a great success, improving the pony on the Moor by using good quality stallions.
+The Scheme has been in existence since 1988 and been a great success, improving the pony on the Moor by using good quality stallions.
 Many of the ponies born in the Newtakes as part of the upgrading scheme, have gone on to successful careers in the show ring and under saddle.
 However the main aim of the scheme has been achieved by improving the true to type Dartmoor on the Moor, and those who first thought of the idea should be congratulated on their forward thinking.